Petro (token): Price and volatility

 Weiss Cryptocurrency Ratings states that the white paper shows no method as to how the Venezuelan government will base the petro on oil prices, concluding that the currency "is a worthless token".
 But according to the white paper, the base price of the petro is equivalent to the price of a single Venezuelan oil barrel: 1 petro = 1 oil barrel.
 The official Venezuelan oil price is defined by the Venezuelan Ministry of Oil and Mining and the current price of the petro (during the ICO) is referenced on its web page.

 According to the official white paper, both national and international licensed exchanges would be allowed to sell and trade the petro, with its price determined by the market.
 Although no mechanism currently exists to exchange petros for other currencies, the Venezuelan government stated that each petro would be backed by the value of one oil barrel obtained from the Atapirire parish of Anzoátegui, and could be converted into bolivares or other currencies.
 However, President Maduro has also made contradictory statements, suggesting that the petro’s value could instead be determined entirely by market forces.

 Reception

 United States

 The United States Department of the Treasury warned that participating in Venezuela's proposed initial coin offering for the petro cryptocurrency could violate U.S. sanctions against Venezuela, because it "would appear to be an extension of credit to the Venezuelan government".
-President Donald Trump signed an executive order prohibiting transactions in any Venezuelan government-issued cryptocurrency by a United States person or within the United States, effective 19 March 2018, after claiming it was designed to obfuscate US sanctions and access international financing.
+President Donald Trump signed an executive order prohibiting transactions in any Venezuelan government-issued cryptocurrency by a United States person or within the United States, effective 19 March 2018, after claiming it was designed to obfuscate U.S. sanctions and access international financing.